daniel-furman/llm-reasoning-pop-quiz/README.md

-**Table 1**: Overall quiz scores. *The model gets a full point for each question if (and only if) both the reasoning and the answer are correct in the response.
+**Table 1**: Overall quiz scores.
+For each question, the model gets a full point if both the reasoning and the answer are correct throughout the response and a half point if the answer is correct yet some of the reasoning is inaccurate.

 <br>